alf-arv/live-radio-web-app/README.md

   </tr>
 </table>

-## 🧪 Run Locally
+## 🧪 Run Your own radio channel

-Run or deploy with any web server, or simply open the index.html file with your browser of choice.
+Run or deploy a fork of this website with any web server, or simply open the index.html file with your browser of choice!

 ---